If marketing and communications are converging, why are your customers still losing out?

 So if harmony is breaking out, what possibly could be the problem?

-The organization structure does not encourage collaboration between digital communications and marketing, there is no clear direction from the top and the walls between the silos seem insurmountable.
+The organisation structure does not encourage collaboration between digital communications and marketing, there is no clear direction from the top and the walls between the silos seem insurmountable.

 Even in organizations with the structure and good will from the top that supports working together, a lack of dedicated resources to cross digital barriers holds people back.